Advanced Topics in MHD

 6 lectures on: Multi-fluid extensions of MHD and their implications on waves and instabilities.
 The lectures will focus on the effect of ‘extra physics’ that goes beyond standard MHD and is required for the study of many astrophysical and industrial plasmas.

-- David MacTaggart (University of Glasgow, Glasgow, Great Britain)
+- David MacTaggart (University of Glasgow, UK)

 6 lectures on: Resistive MHD instabilities.
 We illustrate non-normal aspects of the resistive tearing instability and the development of mathematics necessary to describe non-normal systems in laboratory and astrophysical MHD.
 We shall calculate the transient growth due to non-normal effects and discuss the implications for the onset of the tearing instability.